 Application development using Java involves many moving parts and can be tough without an integrated development environment.
 Fortunately, there are many Java IDEs and editors available out there in the wild that make java programming an absolute breeze.
 Choosing the best Java IDE, however, can be a time-consuming task.

 Which Java IDE is good for you?

 Java is widely used for developing full-stack web applications, android apps, games, networking, enterprise development, embedded systems, education, learning, and much more, and every area has some specific development needs.

 For beginner programmers, students and learners, it is good to start off with something very simple like Eclipse Java IDE, BlueJ, or DrJava.
-You can even look at some online Java IDE or configure Xcode, Android Studio, or VS Code for Java development.
+You can even look at an online Java editor or configure Xcode, Android Studio, or VS Code for Java development.

-For Enterprise-grade J2EE development and other Java-based large scale projects, it is advisable to go with feature-rich development platforms like NetBeans, fully configured Eclipse, IntelliJ, or something like MyEclipse.
+For Enterprise-grade J2EE development and other Java-based large-scale projects, it is advisable to go with feature-rich development platforms like IntelliJ, fully configured Eclipse, or something like MyEclipse.

-If you are into Android development, it might be a good idea to go for more specific IDE like Google Android Studio that offers features needed for speed mobile apps development.
+If you are into Android development, it might be a good idea to go for a more specific IDE like Android Studio which offers features needed for speed mobile app development.

 Covered in this article are the 10 best Java IDEs available in the market as of today that match modern development needs and offer smart tools for speed and efficient development.